Short Simple Geodesic Loops on a 2-Sphere: Introduction

 This differs from previous results regarding geodesic loops because it concerns simple curves.
 Consequently, the two loops obtained in the proof of our theorem will have distinct images.
 This is in contrast to the work of Cheng, Nabutovsky and Rotman, which does not preclude the possibility that the $k$ short geodesic loops are given by iterating the same closed geodesic $k$ times.
 This result also differs from the quantitative Lusternik--Schnirelmann theorem in that it produces simple loops based at any point in $M$.

-Our proof is built on the Lusternik--Schnirelmann proof of the existence of three simple geodesics on the 2-sphere while also applying the quantitative techniques used by Nabutovsky and Rotman.
+Our proof is built on the Lusternik--Schnirelmann proof of the existence of three simple geodesics on the 2-sphere and the quantitative techniques used by Nabutovsky and Rotman.
 We follow the versions of the Lusternik--Schnirelmann proof given by J. Hass and P. Scott in \cite{hass1994} and W. Klingenberg in \cite{klingenberg_1978}.
 In order to produce three simple closed geodesics, the standard technique is to use representatives of three non-trivial $\bZ_2$ homology classes in the space of unparameterized, unoriented simple closed curves in $M$.
-In the cited proofs, one then iteratively applies a shortening process to the curves in the image of each cycle.
-A subsequence of curves from each cycle will then eventually converge to a non-trivial closed geodesic.
+In the cited proofs, one then iteratively applies a shortening process to the curves in the image of each representative.
+A subsequence of curves from each representative will then eventually converge to a non-trivial closed geodesic.
 Using the fact that these three homology classes are related by the cup product, it can be shown that either the three limiting geodesics obtained in this manner are distinct, or that there are infinitely many such geodesics.

 Our paper is organized as follows.
 In Section \ref{sec:modified_disk_flow}, for any fixed $p\in M$ we develop a curve shortening procedure that depends on $p$ and is based on the disk flow of J. Hass and P. Scott \cite{hass1994}.
 We call our new process the modified disk flow at $p$.
-Instead of unparameterized simple closed curves, we will apply this process to what we call the $p$-admissible curves.
-Roughly speaking, these are parameterized closed curves based at $p$ that can be approximated by simple curves (see Definition \ref{def:admissible}).
+Instead of unparameterized simple closed curves, we will apply this process to what we call the $p$-admissible curves (see Definition \ref{def:admissible}).
+Roughly speaking, these are parameterized closed curves based at $p$ that can be approximated by simple curves.
 We will prove that the modified disk flow preserves the set of $p$-admissible curves (Lemma \ref{lemma:rays_non_transverse}) and does not increase the lengths of these curves (Lemma \ref{lemma:rays_are_shorter}).
 Importantly, we will show that the image of a $p$-admissible curve under this process converges (up to a subsequence) to a union of simple geodesic loops based at $p$ (Lemma \ref{lemma:modified_disk_flow}).
-We then describe how to extend this procedure to families of $p$-admissible curves (Lemma \ref{lemma:cutting_corners}) so that we can apply it simultaneously to all curves in the image of a cycle.